A cautionary tale of reinventing the wheel and history repeating itself in the name of blockchain

 I like learning by doing, and from my initial research I’ve found Civic to be one of the more popular platforms.
 So, what I’m going to do is dig into the technical aspects of the Civic platform and, in a separate article, integrate with it using ASP.NET Core.

 This article pairs with another article: “Technical Review of Civic’s Secure Identity Platform”.
-The verdict is that the current implementation has some very strange design decisions that do not add anything to the overall security.
-Instead, a standardised approach should have been taken using OAuth or OpenID Connect, as opposed to the current self-rolled authentication protocol.
+The verdict of which is that the current implementation has some bizarre design decisions that do not add anything to the overall security.
+Instead, a standardized approach should have been taken using OAuth or OpenID Connect, as opposed to the current self-rolled authentication protocol.
+I would not recommend you use Civic.

 You can find the completed proof of concept on GitHub.